Buchanan in Llano County, Texas — The American South (West South Central)

 Location.
 30° 44.287′ N, 98° 26.444′ W. Marker is in Buchanan, Texas, in Llano County.
 Marker is at the intersection of State Highway 29 and State Highway 261 on State Highway 29.
 Located 1 mile west of Buchanan Dam.
 Touch for map.
 Marker is in this post office area: Buchanan Dam TX 78609, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
-Hoover's Valley Cemetery (approx. 4.3 miles away); Antlers Hotel McKinley Coach (approx. 5.4 miles away); The Antlers Caboose Rooms (approx. 5.4 miles away); Longhorn Caverns (approx. 6½ miles away); Longhorn Cavern Administration Building (approx. 6½ miles away); Fisher - Miller - Grant (approx. 6½ miles away); Peter Kerr 1795-1861 (approx. 9.1 miles away).
+At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
+Granite Industry in Llano County (a few steps from this marker); Hoover's Valley Cemetery Antlers Hotel (approx. 5.4 miles away); McKinley Coach (approx. 5.4 miles away); The Antlers Caboose Rooms (approx. 5.4 miles away); Longhorn Caverns (approx. 6½ miles away); Longhorn Cavern Administration Building (approx. 6½ miles away); Fisher - Miller - Grant (approx. 6½ miles away).

 Also see . . .